stanford-oval/genie-cloud/doc/thingpedia-tutorial-website-monitor.md

 - Description: `Retrieve class materials and get notification for updates`
 - Category: `Media`
 - Icon: choose a PNG file you like (512x512 resolution is recommended)
-- JS code: upload a file named `index.js` with the following code.
+- JS code: upload a zip file containing `index.js` with the following code.

 ```javascript
 "use strict";